 Among the new projects added to the region’s TIP are 55 local projects that were recommended last year for $218 million in federal funding through a funding review process known as the Regional Solicitation.

 Projects added in the last Regional Solicitation are scheduled to begin construction in communities throughout the region between fiscal years 2018 and 2021.
+Among them:

 I-94 interchange at Brockton Lane in Dayton